Custom Models¶

 from pydantic import BaseModel, Field

-from typing import List, Optional
+from typing import List, Optional, date

-class Metric(BaseModel):
+class Party(BaseModel):

-name: str = Field(description="Name of the metric")
+name: str = Field(description="Name of the party")

-class Incident(BaseModel):
+class ConsultancyAgreement(BaseModel):

 Extract with Custom Model¶